-Credit for College Level Examination Program (CLEP) General Exams and selected Subject Exams will be granted in applicable subject areas.
-No more than 30 credits may be granted.
-A minimum acceptable score of 50 is recognized, as recommended by the American Council on Education (ACE), on all exams.
+Credit for College Level Examination Program (CLEP) General Exams and selected Subject Exams will be granted in applicable subject area.
+A minimum acceptable score of "50" is recognized, as recommended by the American Council on Education (ACE), on all exams.